Why Is My WordPress Site Losing Traffic? The Speed Tax You're Paying

 - ✓LCP (Largest Contentful Paint): How fast the main content loads.
 Target: under 2.5 seconds.

-- ✓FID / INP (Interaction to Next Paint): How fast the page responds to clicks.
-Target: under 200ms.
+- ✓INP (Interaction to Next Paint): How fast the page responds to clicks.
+Replaced FID in March 2024.
+Target: 200ms or less.

 - ✓CLS (Cumulative Layout Shift): How much the page jumps around during load.
 Target: under 0.1.